 Empire Studies Initiative

-History’s Professor Harrison Kim is a lead researcher for the project entitled “Studies of the Empire of Japan and Its Legacies: New Directions and New Perspectives” (“The Empire Studies Initiative”) is a new educational and research initiative that seeks to make the campus of the University of Hawaiʻi at Mānoa (UHM) a new platform for promoting study of the Empire of Japan and its legacies in the Asia-Pacific region.
+History’s Professor Harrison Kim is a lead researcher for the project entitled “Studies of the Empire of Japan and Its Legacies: New Directions and New Perspectives” (“The Empire Studies Initiative”), a new educational and research initiative that seeks to make the campus of the University of Hawaiʻi at Mānoa (UHM) a new platform for promoting study of the Empire of Japan and its legacies in the Asia-Pacific region.
 This initiative promotes, in particular, (1) international research and collaboration, (2) development of scholarly and public resources, and (3) cross-border exchange of scholarly knowledge and methods regarding the history of the Empire of Japan and its legacies in the twentieth century.
 In pursuit of its research and educational goals, this initiative draws upon the University of Hawaiʻi’s strengths as one of the world’s premier research institutions in the linked fields of Japanese, Asian, Hawaiian, and Pacific studies, and especially the strengths of the University Library’s holdings of general library materials, archival sources, rare books, and other original historical documents relating to these regions.
-For the brochure of the inaugural conference on August 20-22, 2019, please click here.
-For the photo gallery of the inaugural conference, please click here.

 Hawaiian History at the University of Hawaiʻi at Mānoa is focused on training graduate students to produce historical analysis that draws upon the vast Hawaiian language “archives” which has long been marginalized by scholars.
 Its goals are to provide open-access to primary source materials in Hawaiian and English for a broad public, but also to provide new historical insights into the field of Hawaiian and U.S. History and Hawaiʻi in the world, based out of these sources.
 We emphasize excellence in archival research, reading, and translation in Hawaiian and English.
 Themes we are currently focusing on in classes and in digital humanities projects are Hawaiian history and literature through the kanikau project, intellectual history, and Hawaiian governance and law.